mftokic/mftokic.github.io/_posts/2021-08-10-bridging-ml-gap.markdown

 - Costs grow with each new solution.
 Existing solution work never goes away.
 There will always be maintenance to constantly update data sources and improve the model as the business evolves.
 More solutions, more problems.
 - Principle-Agent problem with vendors.
 External resources want to make sure they are always needed, which means they will build solutions in a way to ensure new solutions continue to scale linearly.
 New innovation around scaling solutions or democratization through tools may never come, since that removes them from the picture.

 In addition to scale issues, there is another large problem of domain expertise.
 Most outside data scientists don't understand the work of finance people.
 Those that claim they have experience in building finance solutions do not understand your company and its various nuances.
-This means there needs to be program manager (PM) roles created in order to gather the domain expertise of finance users and translate it to these outside resources to build solutions.
+This creates the need for program manager (PM) roles to be created in order to gather the domain expertise of finance users and translate it to these outside resources to build solutions.
 More layers of abstraction lead to longer dev times, more communication overhead, and just more everything.
 The linear approach is a short-term solution to a long-term problem.

 > Leveraging data science talent outside of finance is a short-term solution to a long-term problem.